The Critical Role of Grind Size Consistency

 The Pitfalls of Over-Extraction and Under-Extraction

-- Over-Extraction: When you extract too much from the coffee beans, you end up with a bitter cup.
+- Over-Extraction: When you extract too much from the coffee beans, you end up with a bitter, astringent cup.

-- Under-Extraction: On the opposite end, extracting too little from the coffee beans results in a weak or sour cup.
+- Under-Extraction: On the opposite end, extracting too little from the coffee beans results in a weak, sour, or salty cup.

 Great coffee brewing is almost a miracle.
 You will always get some bitterness, because two of the most important compounds in coffee are bitter.
 That’s caffeine and chlorogenic acid.
 But when you extract too much you will get bitter and tannic compounds that have no value for us as coffee lovers.